St. Fachtna of Ross, monastic school and pilgrim centre – 13th August

 Another anecdote

-An imminent naval attack threatening Ardmore was averted when Declan asked St. Ultan to intervene.
-Ultan then raised his left hand against the attackers and the sea engulfed them.
-Declan and Ultan disputed the originator of the miracle, but the saying holds sway today in Ardmore “The left hand of Ultan be against you’’.
+At Declan’s monastery, there was an imminent naval attack threatening Ardmore.
+This attack was averted when Declan asked St. Ultan to intervene.
+Ultan raised his left hand against the attackers and the sea engulfed them.
+Declan and Ultan disputed the originator of the miracle, but the saying holds sway today in Ardmore “[May] the left hand of Ultan be against you’’.

 Facebooktwitterredditpinterestlinkedinmailby feather